 But if you don’t want to extend your schooling, could you still get a good job in the dentistry sector.
 The answer is yes!
 Although dental therapy is an up-and-coming position that isn’t quite as common in the U.S. as in other countries, an article at Dr. Bicuspid says that many Americans would be happy to see this midlevel provider:

 Survey: 80% of U.S. voters support dental therapists

 Americans overwhelmingly support the concept of dental therapists, according to the results of a recent phone survey.
 Interviewers asked thousands of registered U.S. voters if they would like a new type of midlevel provider similar to a nurse practitioner, and 80% of respondents said yes.

 Critics are concerned that dental therapists will not provide the same standard of care as a dentist.
 They also tend to be skeptical that therapists can increase access to dental care or reduce costs.

 Meanwhile, proponents of midlevel providers point to evidence that dental therapists effectively reduce untreated caries, not only in the few U.S. states that have approved their use but also abroad.
 In addition, support for midlevel providers appears to be gaining momentum.

-Dental therapy is a great route because you’d be able to offer your services to those who in the past would have to opt out of dental care.
-Dental therapists are highly trained to perform preventative dentistry and pediatric dentistry procedures under the guidance of a dentist.
+Dental therapy is a great route because you’d be able to offer your services to those who in the past would have to opt-out of dental care.
+Dental therapists are highly trained to perform preventative and pediatric dentistry procedures under the guidance of a dentist.